-Donors might initially agree to focus support for multi-stakeholder governance institutions in the media sector in a few key countries where demand for media reform is strong.
+Donors might initially agree to focus support for multi-stakeholder governance approaches in the media sector in a few key countries where demand for media reform is strong.
 This approach could help develop modalities and transparent and inclusive diagnostic processes that could be mainstreamed for integrating media development/reform into the governance agenda.
 These efforts should encourage cross-donor strategies of support, promote long-term objectives, and be driven by multi-stakeholder forums and multi-disciplinary knowledge, including where those already exist on issues of open government, transparency, and electoral support.
-In addition to working with governmental and civil society partners, these efforts should aim to involve the private sector in proposing business environment reforms that promote open competition, fair access to finance, competition in advertising and ownership, and incentives for media partnership, among other efforts to make the sector more attractive to private sector investment, including social impact investing.
-All of these efforts should produce guidelines for coordination and structuring support, approaches to media sector diagnostics, lessons learned, and best practices.
-Several donors have suggested that these guidelines and lessons-learned could be a part of the GovNet's workplan for 2019-2020.
+In addition to working with governmental and civil society partners, these efforts should aim to involve the private sector in proposing business environment reforms that promote open competition, fair access to finance, competition in advertising and ownership, and incentives for media partnerships.
+Such efforts could make the sector more attractive to private sector investment, including social impact investing.
+All of these efforts could be supported by improved guidelines for coordination, approaches to media sector diagnostics, lessons learned, and best practices.
+Several donors suggested that these guidelines and lessons-learned could be a part of the GovNet's future work plan.